atilante/JSAV-tools/README.md

 ''2016'' for the respective year.
 Submissions from each exercise instance are downloaded into their own JSON file.

+## JSAV player

+File: inspector/JSAV-inspector.html

+This tool creates slideshows of exercise submissions.
+It runs in a web browser as single, static web page, meaning that no server setup is needed.
+The application is implemented in HTML5, CSS and JavaScript and it utilises the JSAV library.
+The tool can open a JSON file produced with the JSAV downloader and display students' solutions to the Build-heap exercise.

+## JSAV matcher

+File: matcher/matcher.py

 ## References

 The following scientific publications are relevant to the topic.